roypratyay/pySAC/README.md

 ### Acknowledgements

 This script uses the `obspy` library, which is an open-source project for processing seismological data.
 Thank you to the developers and contributors of `obspy`!

----

-This README provides an overview of the script, instructions for usage, and other relevant information for users and contributors.
-Feel free to customize it further based on your specific needs.